Skip to Content

 Introduction

-Supporting NPS goals to cut emissions, decrease energy use, and improve the reliability of energy infrastructure.
+Cutting emissions, decreasing energy use, and improving the reliability of energy infrastructure.

 The National Park Service (NPS) operates and maintains the largest number of constructed assets of any civilian agency in the federal government, totaling more than 26,000 buildings across 400 national parks.
 It is estimated that the resultant greenhouse gas (GHG) emissions are equivalent to that of 20,000 US homes.
 The energy required to heat, cool, and light visitor centers, historic and battlefield structures, campgrounds, and urban parks accounts for over 40% of the NPS greenhouse gas emissions.
 Most emissions – classified as Scope 1 and 2 emissions – are associated with on-site facility energy use and vehicle fuel use as well as grid energy use.
 Scope 1 refers to emissions from owned and controlled sources (fleet, equipment, and building fuel use, on-site wastewater treatment) while Scope 2 refers to emissions associated with the purchase of electricity.